Mod $p$ sheaves on Witt flags: Introduction

-Let us note that in \cite{CX25} the mod $p$ Hecke category for $F$ of characteristic $0$ was already studied, but with no concern for the perverse t-structure.
-Thus, our first order of business is to investigate IC sheaves in the Hecke category.
+When $F$ has characteristic $0$, affine flag varieties exist only canonically as functors on perfect $k$-algebras.
+In \cite{CX25}, some applications of $\mathbb{F}_p$-sheaves to the mod $p$ Langlands program over $F$ were obtained, but with no concern for the perverse t-structure.
+Thus, our first order of business is to investigate IC sheaves.
 Toward this direction, we prove the following general result.

-\begin{theorem} Let $k$ be a perfect field of characteristic $p$ and let $X$ be a connected perfectly finitely presented $k$-scheme.
-Then $X$ is Cohen--Macaulay (resp., $\varphi$-rational) if and only if the shifted constant sheaf $\bbF_p[\dim X]$ is perverse (resp., perverse and simple). \end{theorem}
+\begin{theorem} Let $k$ be a perfect field of characteristic $p$ and let $X$ be a connected perfectly finite type $k$-scheme.
+Then $X$ is Cohen--Macaulay (resp.~$\varphi$-rational) if and only if the shifted constant sheaf $\bbF_p[\dim X]$ is perverse (resp.~perverse and simple). \end{theorem}

+To explain the notions in the above theorem, recall that for a local ring $(R,\mathfrak{m})$ of characteristic $p$, the local cohomology groups $H^i_{\mathfrak{m}}(R)$ are modules over the non-commutative polynomial ring $R[\varphi]$.
+We say that a perfect local ring $R$ is Cohen--Macaulay if and only if the local cohomology groups $H^i_{\mathfrak{m}}(R)$ vanish for $i < \dim R$, and $\varphi$-rational if, in addition, $H^{\dim R}_{\mathfrak{m}}(R)$ is a simple $R[\varphi]$-module.
+Passing to a deperfection $R_0$, this recovers the classical notions up to $\varphi$-torsion: we prove in Lemma \ref{lemm--rationalequiv} that $R$ is $\varphi$-rational if and only if $R_0$ is $\varphi$-nilpotent.
+The latter property is a topic of active research in commutative algebra, see e.g.~\cite{ST17, PQ19, DMP24, KMPS23}.

-In \cite{Cas22} it was shown that the above commutative-algebraic properties of a finite-type $k$-scheme imply the corresponding properties of perverse $\mathbb{F}_p$-sheaves, but the fact that the converse holds after passing to the perfection lies much deeper.
+In \cite{Cas22} it was shown that the geometric properties in Theorem \ref{thm1} for a finite type $k$-scheme imply the corresponding properties of perverse $\mathbb{F}_p$-sheaves, but the fact that the converse holds after passing to the perfection lies much deeper.
 As it turns out, Theorem \ref{thm1} was known to experts in the $\varphi$-singularities community and appeared in \cite{BBL+23}, after we already found an argument independently.
 We have included our argument for the benefit of readers unfamiliar with the literature on $\varphi$-singularities, and because it differs significantly from the one in \cite{BBL+23} in that we perform most of the key arguments on the coherent as opposed to topological side.
-Our notions of Cohen--Macaulayness and $\varphi$-rationality for a perfect scheme $X$, which are in fact properties of the local rings of $X$, require the following notions from commutative algebra.